Amazed by this story? Share it with other pet lovers.

 “We were originally only looking for one cat, but that changed when we met Ginger and Jackson,” said Daniel.
 “They had a such a strong bond and we didn’t want to break that up so we decided to adopt them both.”

 On the night of the critter conflict, Ginger had snuck out the back door while the family was in the living room.
-It’s not unusual for the cats to go outside as the family allows them to occasionally explore, but prefers them to stay inside during the night.
+The family allows them to occasionally explore outside, but prefers them to stay inside during the night.

 “We were up late watching television when I heard Ginger meowing and scratching at the back door,” said Daniel.
 “I got up right away to let him in, but when I got to the door he was gone.
 Then I heard the horrible sound of animals fighting at the end of our driveway and I sprinted towards it.”